Bingchao-Zhao/Triple_U-net/publiced/README.md

 `self.test_data_path`  :is the path of testing images <br/>
 `self.model_path`      :is the weight file need to be loaded <br/>
 Note that the testing image and the corresponding GT should have the same file name. <br/>
-and then execute the command in liunx: <br/>
+And then execute the command in liunx: <br/>
 `python main.py  --train 0` <br/>
 --train 1 means training --train 0 means testing.The number of GPU number is 1 by default. <br/>